-- High performance Wi-Fi and Bluetooth communications
+- Programmable main controller with high performance Wi-Fi and Bluetooth

 - G-force measurement and motion/orientation detection